 Sandra Gail Lambert writes memoir and fiction that is often about the body and its relationship to the natural world.
-Her memoir, A Certain Loneliness, will be published by the University of Nebraska Press in 2018.
+She is a 2018 NEA Creative Writing Fellow, and her memoir, A Certain Loneliness, will be published by the University of Nebraska Press in 2018.
 Among the places her writing has been published are The Southern Review, New Letters, Brevity, Water~Stone Review, the North American Review, DIAGRAM, Hippocampus and The Best Women’s Travel Writing, Vol. 11.
+She is co-editor of the anthology Older Queer Voices: The Intimacy of Survival.
 Her work has received Pushcart Prize nominations and is a Best of the Net finalist.
-She was a finalist in the 2016 Fourth Genre Steinberg Contest and the 2015 New Letters Alexander Cappon Prize for Fiction.
-Excerpts from her novel, The River’s Memory (Twisted Road/2014), have won prizes from Big Fiction Magazine and the Saints and Sinners Short Fiction Contest.
-Sandra lives with her partner in Gainesville, Florida—a home base for trips to her beloved rivers and marshes.
+The River’s Memory (Twisted Road/2014), is her debut novel.
+Sandra lives with her wife in Gainesville, Florida—a home base for trips to her beloved rivers and marshes.